Quasi-Monte Carlo methods for lattice systems: a first look: Numerical experiments

-On the other hand we found that the effective dimension depends very strongly on the parameter $T = d a$, i.e. the physical time extent of the system.
-For small $T$-values, say $T < 0.2$, the effective dimension is reduced sufficiently good, such that the QMC approach leads to an $1/N$ error scaling.
-The situation changes for $T=1.5$, where the effective dimension is significantly increased and, correspondingly, the error behaves like $1/N^{\alpha}$ with $\alpha\approx 0.75$ only, see below.
+On the other hand, we found that the effective dimensions in truncation sense of the functions \eqref{eq:weight_fns_anharm} depend very strongly on the parameter $T = d a$, i.e. the physical time extent of the system, and seems not sensible to the real dimension $d$.
+We found that for small $T$-values, say $T < 0.2$, the selected parameters $\mu_{sim}$ and PCA lead to a good effective dimension reduction, with $d_t$ close to $4$.
+In this case randomized QMC exhibited an $N^{-1}$ error scaling.
+The situation changed by increasing the $T$-values.
+For $T=1.5$ the effective dimensions $d_t$ significantly increased to be close to $20$.
+The exhibited error scaling was $N^{-\alpha}$ with $\alpha\approx 0.75$ for this case.
 Tests with values of $T \geq 5$ indicate that the simulations become more and more difficult in the sense that one needs more and more samples to achieve the same accuracy of an observable as compared to estimates at $T=1.5$.
 Thus, in such situations the overlap of the sampling points with the functions $f_i$ in \ref{eq:WUS} seem to be too small to reduce the fluctuations sufficiently.
-However, we are presently exploring a more general approach for selecting an optimal matrix C (resp. $A$ in \eqref{eq:gen_gaussian_trafo}) in the sampling procedure to improve the situation for larger values of T.
+It seems that for this problem there exists some kind of \textit{transition range} for the observed error scaling using randomized QMC in dependence of the time extent $T$, starting with a convergence rate $N^{-1}$ for $T$-values less than $0.2$ and decreasing to the poor convergence rate $N^{-1/2}$ for $T$-values higher than $5$.
+However, we are presently exploring a more general approach for selecting a good $T$-dependent matrix $C^{\star}$ (resp. $A^{\star}$ in \eqref{eq:weight_fns_anharm}) in the sampling procedure to improve the situation for larger values of $T$.
+This question and the relation to the corresponding effective dimension deserves a detailed study, in particular when more realistic models are considered.
+However, such an investigation, although being very interesting, goes beyond the scope of the present paper.